VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 - PowerShell
 - PoSh
 ---
 There are many ways to skin a cat, and with PowerShell, that's no exception.
-This blog will show you three ways that I'm familiar with.
+I'm going to show you three ways that I'm familiar with to ~~skin~~ check if a file exists.

 # Test-Path